top of page

 You can think of the constants as being controlled by little dials which set their values.
 So for every constant, you can imagine a dial which could be changed, and depending on where the dial is set, that will determine the value of the constant.
 Fine tuning showed that these dials have to be set to very specific values, or within a very small range of values, in order for the fundamental laws of physics to generate all the order and structure in our universe, in order to generate atoms and molecules and stars and planets and galaxies and life.
 And the fine tuning is a reference to the fact that these dials are all set perfectly, they're tuned finely to be able to bring about the outcome of the universe which we see.

 Now, of course, there's no such thing as these little dials.
-Elie's just giving you an analogy to help you understand what it means.
+It's just an analogy to help you understand what it means.
 Really, we just have these numbers.
 And the idea of them being any different is a theoretical exercise that we can do once we have a knowledge of physics, to understand if these numbers were different, what would happen to the universe.

 For some historical perspective on the discovery of fine tuning, it was first proposed in 1974 by Brandon Carter, when he argued that the particular values of many of the constants are fine tuned and special.
 The idea was much more thoroughly analyzed in Barrow and Tippler's landmark book, The Anthropic Cosmological Principle in 1986.
 However, it wasn't until 1998, when cosmologists measured the incredibly fine tuned value of the cosmological constant, which we'll discuss more as we go on, that this major breakthrough in our understanding of the constants became a widely known and accepted fact.

-Because the details of fine tuning are very complicated, I convinced Aaron that I should give an analogy for fine tuning before he explained a few complicated examples of fine tuning in physics.
+Because the details of fine tuning are very complicated, we'll give an analogy for fine tuning before we explain a few complicated examples of fine tuning in physics.
 The analogy goes back to our ethical system.

 In our ethical system, if you recall, we had a number of laws that we tried to unify by the principle, "Do unto your neighbor as you would want unto yourself."
 Some of the laws involved quantities.
 For example, we had a minimum requirement to give charity, perhaps a minimum of 18.4 or 5%.
 And our question was, what's the source, how do we explain this minimum requirement?
 Another one would be, for example, a maximum amount of interest that we would be allowed to charge?
 And again, the question is, how do we explain these numbers?